saryazdi/Duckietown-Object-Detection-LFV/README.md

 <a name="imageprocessing"/>
 <li><h3>Image Processing</h3>
-<ul><li>We use HSV filtering followed by erosion and dilation, we then find the bounding boxes around the contours.
+<ul><li>For object detection using image processing, we use HSV filtering followed by erosion and dilation, we then find the bounding boxes around the contours.
 Bounding boxes with a small area are filtered out.</li></ul></li>
   <p align="center">
     <img src="https://github.com/saryazdi/Duckietown-Object-Detection-LFV/blob/master/gifs/sim_detection_duckiebot.gif"/>
   </p>